nixiieee/encoder-for-rag-chatbot/README.md

 ## Reproducing results

 Unfortunately, the oridinal dataset used for the project is under NDA, so to reproduce the result you need to provide your own.
+Good quality on any language besides Russian is not gurateed (since the original dataset was in Russian).
 A small sample file with mock data can be found in folder `data`.
 If you want to reproduce the results, your dataset should resemble it in terms of format.

 You can change the configuration for train (`config.json`) and test (`config_test.json`) according to your preferences.
 By default, Softmax margin loss is used.